 This report describes dilated cardiomyopathy 1NN (CMD1NN), which is a subtype of dilated cardiomyopathy; CMD1NN exhibits an autosomal dominant pattern of inheritance.
 The human gene implicated in this disease is RAF1, which encodes the Raf-1 proto-oncogene, serine/threonine kinase.
-RAF1 is also associated with the diseases LEOPARD syndrome 2 (OMIM:611554, FBhh0000132) and Noonan syndrome 5 (OMIM:611553, FBhh0000131).
+RAF1 is also associated with the diseases Noonan syndrome with multiple lentigines 2 (OMIM:611554, FBhh0000132) and Noonan syndrome 5 (OMIM:611553, FBhh0000131).

 This specific disease has not been modeled in flies.
 For information about a disease model for cardiomyopathy related to RAF, see the human disease model report 'cardiomyopathy, hypertrophic (postulated), RAF-related' (FBhh0000737).